SircasticFox/chat_frontend/README.md

 described in the backend repository.

 ### Included Features / Technical
-- **authentication**: ✅ To use the chat client you have to authenticate with the standard user and password.
+- **authentication**: To use the chat client you have to authenticate with the standard user and password.
 Behind the scenes it uses the modern fetch mechanism if available.
 If fetch is not supported XMLHttpRequest is used.

-- **list chat rooms**: ✅ Chat Rooms are sorted alphabetically and listed on the left.
+- **list chat rooms**: Chat Rooms are sorted alphabetically and listed on the left.
 Users can create new chat rooms with the form at the bottom.

-- **create chat rooms**: ✅ With a simple click one can create a new chat room which will be joined immediatly.
-Also the Client announces, as the server, a <user> joined <room> message for better transparency.
+- **create chat rooms**: With a simple click the user can create a new chat room which will be opened immediately.
+Due to the provided backend the user still has to send a message to the chat room to join and receive new messages send to the room.
+Also, the Client announces (with the alias 'the System') the message '<user> created <room>' when the room is created.

-- **join chat rooms**: ✅ Another great feature is the ability to join all chat rooms, which are known to the client, with just one click.

-- **support smileys**: ✅ A popup gives the user the possibility to choose between all the emojis he's already familiar with.
-The amount of available smileys is hughe and all the smileys do represent verry well at other chat clients.
+- **support smileys**: A popup gives the user the possibility to choose between all the Emojis he's already familiar with from WhatsApp & other social platforms.

-- **send messages**: ✅ Messages are send via a Websocket connection.
+- **send messages**: Messages are send via a Websocket connection.
+The user can either click the send button or hit the return key to send the message.

-- **display new messages**: ✅ New messages from you and other users are displayed right away at the bottom of the conversation history.
+- **display new messages**: New messages from you and other users are displayed right away at the bottom of the conversation history.
 When a new message comes in the client will automatically scroll to the bottom.
-The user can also see the time when the message was sent, which is quiet helpful.

-- **display historic messages**: ✅ On opening a chat room the history is loaded and displayed right away.
+- **display historic messages**: On opening a chat room the history is loaded and displayed right away.
 The avatar of the own user appears to the right of the message, the avatars from every other user are shown on the left side of the message.
+Further the timestamp of the message is displayed as well.

-- **list and color users in room**: ✅ Every user gets 1 of 18 Colors (where 1 color is reserved for the own user).
+- **list and color users in room**: Every user gets 1 of 18 Colors (where 1 color is reserved for the own user).
 The Avatar is displayed in the User's color.
 Furthermore the user list is sorted to improve the usability.

-- **feature of our choice**: ✅ The first extra feature is a Desktop Notification Service (if confirmed), which is triggered on every new message the user receives.
+- **feature of our choice**: The first extra feature is a Desktop Notification Service (if confirmed), which is triggered on every new message the user receives.
 The second feature is the display of user's avatars, which have the specific user color and always show the first (capital) letter of the nickname.
-Another feature is the Logout button wich will log the current user out, removes all the conversations from the chache and guide the user back to the login page where he can login again.
-Furthermore we implemented an popup info field which gives the user important information more quickly, for example if the connection to the server was lost or the user successfully logged out.
+Another feature is the Logout button, which will log the current user out and throw him back to the login page where he can login again (and pick another Nickname if desired).
+Furthermore we implemented a popup window which gives the user immediate feedback.
+The popup appears on Logout, when an invalid password is entered or if the Websocket connection is disconnected.

 ### Included Features / Non-Technical
-- **User Experience, Accessability**: ✅ The Chat client shines with an appealing UI by using a modern Material Design.
+- **User Experience, Accessability**:  The Chat client shines with an appealing UI by using a modern Material Design.
+Further it accepts the return key in the login, room and message form to make the application as intuitive as possible.
-- **proper usage of HTML (appropriate features, validates)**: ✅ Everything (except the AngularJS specific directives) validates fine with the [W3C Validator]
+- **proper usage of HTML (appropriate features, validates)**:
+Everything validates fine with the [W3C Validator].
+Only the AngularJS specific directives are not validating.
-- **proper usage of CSS (appropriate features, validates)**: ✅
+- **proper usage of CSS (appropriate features, validates)**:
-- **proper usage of Javascript (recent features, eslint)**: ✅
+- **proper usage of Javascript (recent features, eslint)**:
+Recent features like fetch were used.

 ### Tech
 To create this chat the following libraries were used: